cmq2002/Expansion_shield_STMNucleo/README.md

 # Altium_Design
-Schematic and PCB layout for Expansion Shield for STM Necleo
+Schematic and PCB layout of the Expansion Shield for STM Necleo